jmoro0408/Customer_Churn/references/initial_thoughts.md

 Notes
 1. When scaling - look at distribution and apply log where necessary - future work
 2. Future work - Use word embeddings instead of OHE for categorical features
+3. Future work - Hyperparameter tuning
+4. Future work - Featur eenigneer is customer has previously churned
+5. Future Work - Convert all to .py scripts, convert to functions add type hunts docstrings

 Potential Qs:
 1. Why normalization over scaling? -> better when distribution is non gaussian
+2. Do I need to worry about CV sdplitting due to time component?
+3. Why does seting class weights make it even worse?